St. Martinville man loses his life in early morning crash

-St. Martinville, La (KLFY) – On Saturday, Louisiana State Police Troop I were notified of single-vehicle crash on Louisiana Highway 347 north of the city limits in St. Martin Parish.
+St. Martinville, La.
+(KLFY) – On Saturday, Louisiana State Police Troop I were notified of a single-vehicle crash on Louisiana Highway 347 north of the city limits in St. Martin Parish.

 The initial investigation reveals that the crash occurred as Hayes was driving south on LA 347.
 For reasons still under investigation, the vehicle ran off the roadway to the left, struck a tree, and became engulfed in flames.